UBCFormulaElectric/Consolidated-Firmware/specs.md

 --- | --- | --- | ---
 BMS-35 | SoC retrieval | The BMS must retrieve SoC from three different EEPROM regions, and use a voting algorithm to identify which data is correct, in case of data corruption.
 In the case of data corruption, set the SoC to 50%.
 BMS-13 | Default State | The BMS state machine must begin in the init state by default.
-BMS-15 | Exiting the init state and entering the charge state | Upon a successful precharge, the BMS must enter the charge state if the charger is connected.
-BMS-16 | Exiting the init state and entering the drive state | Upon a successful precharge, the BMS must enter the drive state if the charger is disconnected.
 BMS-x  | Exiting the init state and entering the AIR-Open state | Upon waiting for 5 seconds after boot, the BMS must enter the AIR-Open state.

 ### BMS AIR-Open State <a name="BMS_AIR_OPEN"></a>